6 tips for running your best 5k

 Whether you’re a running beginner, or you’re pushing for a new PB, 5k runs pose a high injury risk due to people not respecting the distance or by pushing too hard.
 Before every run, you should do a gentle warm-up jog and then do some dynamic stretches, including lunges, heel-kicks, high knees, jumping jacks, and sideways skips.
 This will make sure that all the little muscles are ready for the challenge ahead.

 Warming down is just as important, and easy to skip when you’re tired after a run.
 But stretching out your calves, hamstrings, and glutes properly after a 5k run will make a massive difference in preventing injuries, and will help in recovery so you can head out for another training run sooner.
+Alternatively, you could try out a quick and easy pre-run yoga or post-run yoga routine.

 2. Build up the distance